kenos1/save-suroi-together/README.md

 ### Lack of Well Written Rules

 The Suroi.io Discord guild only has **five unclear rules**.
 While it is understandable that writing a code of conduct for the community is difficult and tedious, most large open source projects just use a [template](https://www.contributor-covenant.org/) that is concise, accessible and simple to enforce as expectations are clear to everyone.
+Even without using the template, the `#mod-guidelines` channel that is hidden to the public is already a better version of the current rules, it just needs to be adjusted.

 ### Double Standards for Moderators and Community Members